 I create websites, applications and e-commerce solutions at Unleashed Technologies.
-When I'm not solving tough problems for clients, you can find me speaking at conferences all around the world.
-In my free time, I also like to tinker with Arduino and Android; I've helped root the enTourage eDGe and have a few sound effect widgets available on Google Play.
+When I'm not solving tough problems for clients or working on open-source projects, you can find me speaking at conferences all around the world.
+In my free time, I also like to tinker with Arduino and home automation.

 I recently came across this really helpful PHP trick: